OGGM/community/code-of-conduct.md

 ## Authors

-- Beatriz Recinos, Fabien Maussion
+- Beatriz Recinos, Fabien Maussion, Lizz Ultee
 - Creation date: 2024-10-22
 - Sources: this CoC is inspired by [PSECCO's Community Guidelines](https://psecco.org/pseccos-community-guidelines) and the [APECS CoC chapter in the APECS handbook](https://www.apecs.is/who-we-are/publications/apecs-handbook.html).